gschofl/hlatools/README.md

 These obects come with an additional set of `R6`-methods that implement an API used mostly in conjunction with the `DR2S` package:

--   `x$get_closest_complete_neighbor(allele)`: Find the closest full-length allele based on the genetic distance between exon 2 sequences.
+-   `x$get_closest_complete_neighbor(allele, partially = TRUE)`: Find the closest full-length allele based on the genetic distance between exon sequences.

 -   `x$get_reference_sequence(allele)`: Return a `BStringSet` object of a full-length reference sequence for `allele`.
 If `allele` is not fully known the missing stretches are taken from the allele returned by a call to `get_closest_complete_neighbor()`.